awsdocs/aws-secrets-manager-docs/doc_source/rotating-secrets-create-generic-template.md

 `lambda:InvokeFunction` \- to attach the rotation function to the secret `lambda:UpdateFunctionConfiguration `\- to allow the console to update the VPC configuration of the Lambda function so it can communicate with a database or service that resides in a VPC
-`secretsmanager:RotateSecret` \- to configure and trigger the initial rotation
+`secretsmanager:RotateSecret` \- to configure and trigger the initial rotation You can grant all of these permissions to an IAM user or role by attaching the [SecretsManagerReadWrite](https://console.aws.amazon.com/iam/home#/policies/arn:aws:iam::aws:policy/SecretsManagerReadWrite) AWS managed policy\.

 The commands shown below apply the generic `SecretsManagerRotationTemplate` to your Lambda function\.
 This template comes from the Serverless Application Repository and is used by AWS CloudFormation to automate most of the steps for you\.